 - Chemical hand warmers are great for keeping all sorts of things warm when its cold, including your phone battery.
 Use two if it’s really cold.
-My adventure buddy gave me this tip right before we hiked up Eagle Mountain for Hike #52 in single digit temps and it totally saved my battery.
+My smart friend, Pam, gave me this tip right before we hiked up Eagle Mountain for Hike #52 in single digit temps and it totally saved my battery.
 Read about our Eagle Mountain adventure here.

 If you have access to a microwave before heading out, make a small reusable rice sock out of a mismatch sock and some rice or lentils.
 I found out about the lentils from a gal at church this Sunday, they smell a little lentil-ly but really hold the warmth.
 I seriously have it on my lap right NOW!

 - Double up two sleeping bags to make one warm one.
 I used this fancy formula to figure out how to stay warm on my winter camping trip two weeks ago and it helped me determine whether I had what I needed to stay warm.
 It may or may not be all that accurate, but I definitely didn’t get cold.
 I found this on a hammock forum and no one knows it’s origin.

 x = first bag (higher rated/lower degree)